NCBI-Hackathons/GenomicRobots/README.md

 ## Goals:

-To build a a web-based tool that simplifies the process of secure retrieval of patients genotypic information adn sharing between collaborators.
+To build a web-based tool that simplifies the process of secure retrieval of patients genotypic information and sharing between collaborators.

 ## Use cases